AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: The Benchmark

 \section{The $\pname$ Benchmark}

-In this section, we introduce the $\pname$ dataset.\footnote{\url{https://github.com/achieve-lab/assertion_data_for_LLM}.} We collect our training and test designs from OpenCores~\cite{opencores}.
-We provide representative details of our test designs in~\Cref{fig:design_deatails} and~\Cref{tab:design_details}.
-Our selected test designs cover a wide variety of hardware encompassing communication controllers, random number generators for security hardware, FPU, state machines, and flow control hardware.
+$\pname$\footnote{\url{https://github.com/achieve-lab/assertion_ data_for_LLM.}} contains ICL example designs and and test designs from OpenCores~\cite{opencores}.
+The benchmark contains combinational and sequential hardware designs containing up to 1250 lines of codes (LoCs)~\cite{cloc} excluding comments and blank lines.

-Our benchmark consists of five training examples for 1-shot and 5-shot learning, where each example is a tuple consisting of a Verilog design and its formally verified assertions, generated from $\goldmine$~\cite{goldmine} and HARM~\cite{harm2022tcad}, and verified using Cadence JasperGold~\cite{jaspergold}.
-The training set comprises fundamental designs such as Arbiter, Half Adder, Full Adder, T-flip-flop, and Full Subtractor.
-Among these designs, Arbiter and T flip-flop are sequential, while the others are combinational.
-Our training set assertions contains both overlapped and non-overlapped implication operators.
+In our benchmark, each ICL example consists of a Verilog design and its formally verified assertions, generated from $\goldmine$~\cite{pal2020tcad} and HARM~\cite{harm2022tcad}, and verified using Cadence JasperGold~\cite{jaspergold}. $\pname$ primarily contains Verilog designs for benchmarking for the following reasons.

-Our test set contains 100 Verilog designs from OpenCores~\cite{opencores} that are more complex than those in the training set, to evaluate LLMs' 1-shot and 5-shot learning.
-Our test set contains both combinational and sequential designs with code sizes varying from 10 lines to 1150 lines (excluding blanks and comments).
-We use the {\tt cloc}~\cite{cloc} to count the lines in the design source code.
+\begin{enumerate}[label=(\alph*), leftmargin=*, parsep=0cm, itemindent=0em, itemsep=0.2em, topsep=0.1em] \item The most recent work on LLM-assisted hardware designs focuses on Verilog, the predominant language for hardware design in industry and academia.
+For example, recent works such as VerilogEval \cite{liu2023verilogeval}, MG-Verilog \cite{mgverilog}, Isadora~\cite{calvin2021ashes} and HARM \cite{harm2022tcad} solely focus on Verilog.
+Our work aligns with the predominant and widely used hardware design language (HDL) in the state-of-the-art research and practice.

+\item To our knowledge, no public domain assertion generation tool is available to generate assertions for VHDL/SystemC designs.
+The only work that mines assertions from SystemC that we can find is~\citet{liu2011memocode}.
+However, we could not find the actual implementation of the tool in the public domain.
+Such assertions are necessary as ICL examples.
+This emphasizes the value of $\pname$ in complementing existing research and in future work we plan to augment it with VHDL/SystemC designs and corresponding assertions. \end{enumerate}

+The key research question (RQ) that $\pname$ aims to address is \bem{whether we can effectively leverage state-of-the-art (SOTA) deep learning (DL) tools}, such as LLMs, to assist verification engineers in crafting assertions for large hardware designs and overcome the shortcomings of the classical static and dynamic analysis based techniques.
+There are ongoing efforts to leverage LLMs to alleviate the shortcomings.
+Our effort in designing $\pname$ is the first step towards ensuring that as we develop LLM-assisted techniques for assertion generation, we remain aware of the insights garnered by this work and avoid pitfalls.
+This benchmark and the framework will allow us to quantitatively and systematically compare the fitness of existing and future closed and open-sourced LLMs for the assertion generation task.